JordynMarcellus/testing-workshop-slides/src/slides.md

     })
 })
 ```
 ---

-# [Jest cheat sheet](https://devhints.io/jest)
+## Hello, react-testing-library

+- The philosophy behind React Testing Library is:
+    > The more your tests resemble the way your software is used, the more confidence they can give you.

+- React Testing Library allows us to use accessibility features to select HTML elements, render out DOM nodes via React and interact with them as a user would.

 ---

-# Unit testing exercise 1: Unit testing a convenience function (mob)!
+# Let's get our hands on a keyboard Marcellus >.>

 ---

-# Unit testing exercise 2: Write some unit tests for convenience functions!

-- `example-app/src/utils/filterByType.js`
+# [Jest cheat sheet](https://devhints.io/jest)

+# Exercise #1

+- Let's test our Button component!
+-- does the onClick function passed in as props get called when we click it?
+-- does the onClick function NOT get called when we click it?
+- Render that input into a snapshot when done.

 ---

-# Component tests
+# Exercise #2

-- Component tests in React are similar to unit tests.
-- Examples:
+- Time
-    - given a set of props, what does a component render?
+- FYI -- to trigger a change event you'll need to modify the
+- Expect: the onChange event to be called once.
-    - does an onChange function passed in to props get called when triggered?
+- Expect: the onChange function to consume the value from the event target.

----

-# Styles of component tests
-- Render out a component to see if it matches a snapshot
-    - Snapshots are serialized JSON representations of our React components

-- Interact with the component and see if events fire as expected

----

-# Component testing, exercise #1 (mob)

-- Let's render out a snapshot of our PokemonCard component
-- Let's use react-testing-library to test our
----

-# Component testing, exercise #2 (paired)

-- Render the button component
+- Render the button component into a snapshot.
-- Check if you can click the button component when it's disabled using react-test-library
-- Check if the button component triggers the onClick function when clicked

 ---